Dialgatrainer02/home-lab/readme.md

 # todo
-0. fix the wireguard tunnel!!!! -[x] (for  ipv4)
+0. fix the wireguard tunnel!!!! -[] (ipv6 still needs work)
-1. fix buildarr and get arr stack operational -[]
+1. fix buildarr and get arr stack operational -[](testing recyclarr to automate part of sonarr + radarr jellyfin is already automated unsure as to jellyseer prowlarr and non trash related config)
-2. tidy and reformat loki role and requirements.yml -[ x]
-3. sort out storage for arr stack media and minecraft world -[]
+3. sort out storage for arr stack media and minecraft world -[] (done in terraform then point ansible to correct directory)
-4. figure out how to get metrics from vps without exposing them or adding security groups (security group will be okay once we get teraform provisioning working)-[](potemtial solution with ca and mtls)
+4. figure out how to get metrics from vps without exposing them -[] (potemtial solution with ca and mtls)
-5. find way to properly automate jellyfin -[x] # pottential fix using https://gist.github.com/aslafy-z/dce9fd98bbe42f21095eb231687ae4f5
+5. find way to properly automate jellyfin -[x] # pottential fix using https://gist.github.com/aslafy-z/dce9fd98bbe42f21095eb231687ae4f5 (only part of arr stack thats automated)
-6. get immitch and nextcloud running and configured -[ ](not nessecary and lack of storage)
-7. get duckdns to point to home network -[x ]
+7. get duckdns to point to home network -[] (needs work in terraform for dns provisioning as sky doesnt like duckdns)
-8. attach laptop to vpn -[ x] (doesnt work needs debugging)
-9. extra security with nftables -[ x]
 10. dynamic inventory and provisioning with teraform/opentofu -[ ](provisioning is finished however intergration with ansible is stil needed)
-11. go through and fix all the ansible lint errors which cant be easily fixed -[ ]
-12. keep track of open ports by using unpnp to open them on the router -[ ]

 (this project expects to be in the subnet 192.168.0.0/24)